yokoffing/Betterfox/README.md

 Betterfox is an opinionated preference list inspired by the [law of diminishing returns](https://pmctraining.com/site/wp-content/uploads/2018/04/Law-of-Diminishing-Returns-CHART.png) and the [minimum effective dose](https://medium.com/the-mission/less-is-more-the-minimum-effective-dose-e6d56625931e).

+While Betterfox is designed to [set-and-forget](https://glosbe.com/en/en/set-and-forget), it contains plenty of options for those who like to tinker.

 ## Simple goals
 1) **Minimalism:** get what isn't needed out of the way
 2) **Efficiency:** unleash Firefox's ability to be fast and performant